 - Unverifiable origin certificates.
 You can configure how ETP Proxy handles requests when it cannot verify the website’s origin certificates.
 For more information, see Unverifiable origin certificates.

-- ETP Client machine as a web proxy.
+- Overwrite Device Proxy Settings.
 You can select to modify the local web proxy settings on the user’s machine and in turn, enable ETP Client as the local web proxy.
 You can choose to modify or not modify these settings, or you can only modify these settings when no web proxy is configured on the user’s machine.
 If ETP Client acts as the local web proxy, it forwards all traffic to ETP Proxy.
 For more information, see ETP Client for web traffic

 - Full Web Proxy.
 If your network includes an on-premises proxy or you’ve installed ETP Client on end user machines, you can forward all web traffic to ETP Proxy for analysis.
 Your organization must be licensed for ETP Advanced Threat.
 For more information, see Full web proxy.